nwisbeta/github.io/pages/app_design/user-feedback.md

 The app design must provide feedback for every user action (iOS Human Interface Guidelines).
 For example:

-* Profide confirmation messages for data entry
+* Provide confirmation messages for data entry
 * Show entry of each digit as a dot for PIN entry

 ### User Feedback with Pop Up Message